weepower/wee/README.md

 ##### Asset Loading [→](https://www.weepower.com/script/assets)

 Load what you need on demand to optimize page speed and preserve bandwidth.
+Assets can be grouped and checked against later for advanced usage.

 ```javascript
 Wee.assets.load({